DaSchmidtke/Go-NoGo-Auditory-Discrimination/README.md

 # Sensory Island Task (SIT)

-The project provides several Jupyter notebooks for the behavioral testing of animals in open-field-based sensory perception  experiments, the Sensory Island Task, as described in Ferreiro et al. 2020 (doi:XYZ **TODO**) and the pre-processing of the output data for subsequent analysis in MATLAB.
+This repository provides Jupyter notebooks for the Sensory Island Task, a behavioral experiment described in detail in Ferreiro et al. 2020 (doi: 10.3389/fnbeh.2020.576154), and the pre-processing of the resulting output data for subsequent analysis in MATLAB.

 ### Installation

-This project was developed and tested on different Windows (Win7 and Win10) machines.
-We recommend using Anaconda to run the project notebooks.
+This project was developed and tested on different Windows (Win7 and Win10) computers.
+I recommend using Anaconda to run the project notebooks.

 To install Anaconda, download the Anaconda installer with Python 3 (tested with Anaconda3-2019.10, bundled with Python 3.7) and follow the instructions on the download page.

-After installation, we recommend creating an Anaconda environment from which Jupyter Notebook will be started to run the provided notebooks.
+After installation, I recommend creating an Anaconda environment from which Jupyter Notebook will be started to run the provided notebooks.
 You can create new environments using Anaconda's navigator or from an Anaconda prompt using:

     conda create --name myenv